Compilation Flow

 There is additional bookkeeping required for knowing when we're compiling inside

-block, which requires functions to be called with the LLVM invoke
+a try block, which requires functions to be called with the LLVM invoke instruction

 in non-trivial ways, such as: